Human Clinical Trials

 b) Investigator’s Brochure

-d) A procedure (if not covered by other attachments) for administration of the IP.
+d) A procedure (if not covered by other attachments) for administration of the IP (including other risks, like the use of sharps).

-e) If relevant, include the Pharmacy Manual describing the preparation of the investigational product before administration to patients.
+e) If relevant, include the Pharmacy Manual or other relevant SOP describing the preparation of the investigational product before administration to patients.
+Clearly state what PPE is used when handling biohazardous materials (as relevant; ie. preparation - mixing, pipetting, diluting, loading into syringes or infusion bags and administration),

-f) A Biological Decontamination and Spill Clean-up Plan and Biological Waste Disposal Plan specific to your clinic/hospital location.
+f) A Biological Decontamination and Spill Clean-up Plan and Biological Waste Disposal Plan specific to your administration/clinic/hospital location.
 Or standardized forms are also available for your use.
+Describe how to decontaminate spills or dispose of waste (solid/liquid) that is contaminated with product. (ie, a syringe and needle contaminated with IP after use)(what is used to decontaminate).

 - The P.I. should read and complete the assurance page of the application.